rev 8/20Get printable version(.pdf)

 - If you want to change the color of this signature, see Changing The Color Of A Signature In A Signature File.

-- Print or save your other file.
+- Print or save the file of your photograph.
 If you are sending the file to somebody instead of a print, you may want to “Flatten Image” or “Merge Visible”, both of which are part of the “Layer” submenu.